 *** I don’t like to strain the milk after heating it (unless you have a skin on top of the milk).
 I like to strain the gelato mixture when the mixture is ready because then I get the extra smooth result.

 **** Now I´m gone give you one extra tip what I did while making the gelato (the recipe didn´t mention that).
 Covering the custard (or gelato mixture) is one of the best tricks you can learn when you love custard.
 Have you noticed that when you make custard then there comes a skin on top when it cools down or stays in a fridge and then you have to remove it or there comes clumps inside?
 You´re just gone waste too much custard.
 You can prevent it with cling wrap!
 Put the cling wrap on top of the custard mixture.
 Not on top of the bowl!
 Press the cling wrap on top of the mixture until it touches the mixture.
 If you like, then you can spray the cling wrap before with a spraying oil and then you don´t even have to waste any custard (or gelato mixture).

-***** Put the gelato into the freezer and stir it in every 15-30 minutes (about 3-4 times) until it´s like ice cream.
+***** Put the gelato in the freezer and stir it in every 15-30 minutes (about 3-4 times) until it´s like ice cream.
 Add the nuts when you´re gone stir it the last time.
-Put the mixture into the freezer for few hour and enjoy!
-Keep it in an air tight container and enjoy it whenever you feel like it.
+Put the mixture in the freezer for few hour and enjoy!
+Keep it in an airtight container and enjoy it whenever you feel like it.
 But when it´s overnight or longer in a freezer, then it´s good to take it out of the freezer 5-10 minutes before serving (or 20 minutes in a fridge).